-If you don't have specialist dog shampoo to hand, you might be wondering, 'Can you use human shampoo on dogs'?
+If you don't have specialist dog shampoo to hand, you might be wondering, 'Can you use human shampoo on a dog'?

 If you have a messy mutt in the family, you'll know the feeling of wanting to clean up your pooch immediately after their walk.
 Whether they've rolled in something undesirable or are placing muddy pawprints all over your kitchen floor, picking up the nearest bottle of Head And Shoulders can start to feel rather attractive.